 Even as the high school on-time graduation rate climbs to 80 percent nationwide, many cities experience lower rates and are home to large numbers of young adults who have not finished school, and lack a clear pathway to do so.

 In response, a growing number of cities have put specific strategies in place for students who have not finished school.
 These efforts include the establishment of one-stop “reengagement centers” or virtual equivalents.
-Such centers offer a range of services including academic and other assessments, referrals to school completion options and support to re-enroll.
+Such centers offer a range of services including referrals to school completion options and support to re-enroll.

 Results to date are encouraging.
 In 2013, reengagement centers and programs in 13 cities reported referring 10,000 young people for re-enrollment.
 Of 6,000 confirmed reenrolled students, 73 percent were still in school or had graduated by the end of the year.